More Than Just Parks is proud to present our list of the Top 10 Civil Rights Sites in America.

 It was Pulitzer-Prize Winning Author & Historian David McCullough who said, “History is a guide to navigation in perilous times.
 History is who we are and why we are the way we are.”

-The Legacy Museum: From Enslavement To Mass Incarceration documents how the end of the Civil War was only the beginning of the fight for freedom for African-Americans.
+The Legacy Museum: From Enslavement To Mass Incarceration helps us to understand this by examining how the end of the Civil War was just the beginning of the fight for freedom for African-Americans.

-This museum is located near the former site of one of the most prominent slave auctions in the country and just steps away from the rail station that trafficked tens of thousands of enslaved people during the height of the slave trade.
+This museum is located near the former site of one of the most prominent slave auctions in the country.
+It’s just steps away from the rail station where tens of thousands of enslaved people were trafficked during the height of the slave trade.

 Take A Trip Back In Time